-Each week the children are set three pieces of homework on a Friday which are due the following Thursday:
+Each week the children are set homework on a Friday:

-- Weekly maths activities are set on Mathletics (log-ins are glued into your child's homework book).
+- Weekly maths activities are set on Mathletics (log-ins are glued into your child's homework book) due Friday.

 - Spellings sentences should be written out once and then practised in preparation for a test on Thursday.

-In addition to this, children have one piece of project homework linked to our topic which is due the second to last week of term (7th December).
+In addition to this, children have one piece of project homework linked to our topic which is due the second to last week of term.
 Please see below for suggested ideas!

-The new projects run for the second half of the Autumn term, Tuesday 30th October to Friday 7th December.
+The new projects run for the first half of the Autumn term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below are a list of ideas for each project, try one of these or something else project related.